authzed/langchain-spicedb/README.md

 - **Connection Reuse**: SpiceDB client is reused across checks
 - **Async Operations**: All operations are async for better performance

-### Benchmarks

-On a local SpiceDB instance:
-- ~10-20ms per batch of 10 documents
-- Scales linearly with number of documents
-- Network latency is the primary bottleneck

 ## Vector Store Compatibility